White House declares monkeypox a public health emergency

 Some have been calling for a federal public health emergency saying it will signal to the country that this is a serious outbreak.

 So far, there have been more than 6,616 cases detected in the U.S., but that is likely an undercount.
-The vast majority of cases in the U.S. are concentrated in the gay and queer community, primarily among men who have sex with men.
+Most cases in the U.S. are concentrated in the gay and queer community, primarily among men who have sex with men.

 In the current outbreak, the vast majority of people appear to be catching the virus from sexual contact.
 However, it's possible for the virus to spread in other ways — including through face-to-face interactions with someone or from touching a contaminated surface — but data show this is exceptionally rare and occurs primarily in households.
 Experts say it takes prolonged interaction or a lot of the virus to contract the disease this way.